Here to help.

 phone number, etc.).

-card details; payments are handled by a secure provider.)
+card details; payments are handled by a secure third-party provider.)

 3.2 Care-Recipient Information